ravencats111/stats220/content/labs/lab02.md

 Suppose that you have created an `Rproj` for this course.
-You need to download `user_reviews.tsv` [here](https://github.com/rfordatascience/tidytuesday/raw/master/data/2020/2020-05-05/user_reviews.tsv) (right click, select "Save link as"/“Download Linked File As”) to `data/animal-crossing/` and `gapminder.rds` [here](https://github.com/STATS-UOA/stats220/raw/master/lectures/data/gapminder.rds) to `data/` under your `Rproj`.
+You need to download `user_reviews.tsv` [here](https://github.com/rfordatascience/tidytuesday/raw/master/data/2020/2020-05-05/user_reviews.tsv) (right click, select “Download Linked File As”) to `data/animal-crossing/` and `gapminder.rds` [here](https://github.com/STATS-UOA/stats220/raw/master/lectures/data/gapminder.rds) to `data/` under your `Rproj`.